PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Artists, albums, and track discoveries for this year](/images/stats/2019/yir/lastfm-discovery.png "Artists, albums, and track discoveries for this year")](/images/stats/2019/yir/lastfm-discovery.png "")

-I'm using [Google Music](https://music.google.com) for two years now, so I was already expecting to nto not have 500%+ on my Discovery as I had in 2017.
+I'm using [Google Music](https://music.google.com) for two years now, so I was already expecting to not have 500%+ on my Discovery as I had in 2017.
 My Discovery this time is mostly related to Pops Staples, which is awesome BTW.

 As usual, I'm listening to a **lot of Heavy and Threash metal, along with a lot of Soundtracks, which is mostly Howard Shore** (no news here).

-In 2017, I listened more to music between 20 nad 21 and how it changed between 10 and 11.
+In 2017, I listened to more music between 20:00 nad 21:00 and how it changed between 10:00 and 11:00.
 I believe it's because I changed even more my routine to be even more a morning person.
 I usually use music to focus or to create the mood for the day, so it would make sense.

-I have no idea why Thursday is a big outlier this year.
+I have no idea why Thursday is the big outlier this year.
 Maybe because I'm afraid about the end of the week and I'm using music to concentrate to deliver everything I postponed during Monday, Thuesday, and Wednesday?
 LOL